AI customer service

 Start with the business: store size, channel mix, monthly order volume, and whether you need AI for autonomous resolution at peak.

-Then evaluate the e-commerce platform integrations, peak sale scaling, AI capabilities, and reporting tied to revenue before testing two or three shortlisted tools on real volume.
+Then evaluate e-commerce platform integrations, peak sale scaling, AI capabilities, and reporting tied to revenue before testing two or three shortlisted tools on real order volume, using AI chatbots for customer service workflows as a low-risk starting point.

 Is there a free customer service tool for e-commerce?